xrazis/haris.razis.com/content/posts/balkan-tet.md

 # Albania

 We left noon of the first day of June and decided to ride the national road to the border crossing of Konispol.
-This way we could stay at Sarandë for the night and start the TET fresh the next day.
-The first part from Sarandë to Këlcyrë was nothing new for us, the scenery was (obviously) very similar to Greece and the off-road was mostly rocky.
+This allowed us to stay in Sarandë for the night and start the TET fresh the next day.
+The initial section from Sarandë to Këlcyrë was familiar terrain for us; the scenery closely resembled Greece, and the off-road was predominantly rocky.

 {{< figure src="/blog/balkan-tet/PXL_20240602_111041086.jpg" attr="Monument to Communism."
 align=center link="/blog/balkan-tet/PXL_20240602_111041086.jpg" target="_blank" >}}